 From 2021, Early Start Kindergarten will also be available for refugee and asylum seeker children who turn three before 30 April in the year they are enrolled to attend the program.

 When you contact the kindergarten to enrol your child ask to access Early Start even if a funded Three-Year-Old Kindergarten program is available in your area, you should still enrol your child in Early Start Kindergarten, if they are eligible.
 This will mean that they have access to 15 hours each week and that your fees are kept as low as possible.

 The Department of Education and Training is providing a range of supports to build the early childhood education workforce.

 Financial support is available for diploma qualified educators to become a degree qualified early childhood teachers.
 Diploma qualified educators may also be eligible to enrol in the accelerated Bachelor of Early Childhood Education program, which provides a supported, employment-based pathway to become an early childhood teacher in 18 months.
 More information on financial support to study and work in early childhood can be found on the Department of Education and Training website

 Assistance is available for provisionally registered teachers to be guided through the process to move to full teacher registration with the assistance of a mentor.
-For more information, click here
+For more information, see the Effective Mentoring Program page

-Incentives of between $9,000 and $50,000 are available for ECTs to take up positions in regional areas rolling out the nation leading Three-Year-Old Kindergarten reform in 2021.
-More information can be found here
+Incentives of between $9,000 and $50,000 are available for ECTs to take up positions in regional areas rolling out the nation leading Three-Year-Old Kindergarten reform in 2022.

 We are committed to providing a professional immunisation service in a comfortable, safe and friendly environment.